• Skip to primary navigation

 • don’t get the job (next month)

-you would probably see one or more of the ‘bad’ things as being evidence for your worry but bad things happen, regardless of whether you worry about them or plan for them.
+You would probably see one or more of the ‘bad things’ as evidence for your worry, but bad things happen, regardless of whether you worry about them or plan for them.

-If you get an intrusive thought and are trying to reduce or eliminate your compulsion, be specific with your worry.
-For example rather than worry “I will get sick” be specific and note how you will get sick and what time this will start, and what time it will end.
-In doing so, you are then setting up a proper experiment to see if your worries come true.
+If you get an intrusive thought and try to reduce or eliminate your compulsion, be specific with your worry.
+For example, rather than worrying, “I will get sick, ” be specific and note how you will get sick, what time this will start, and what time it will end.
+In doing so, you are setting up a good experiment to see if your worries come true.